-The Transfer Files page provides the following parameters to preselect the two sides of the Start Transfer page:
+The File Manager page provides the following parameters to preselect the two sides of the File Manager page:

-origin_id - represents the id of the endpoint for the left hand side of the page.
+origin_id - represents the id of the Globus endpoint or collection for the left hand side of the page.

-origin_path - represents the path of the endpoint for the left hand side of the page.
+origin_path - represents the path of the Globus endpoint or collection for the left hand side of the page.

-destination_id - represents the id of the endpoint and path for the left hand side of the page.
+destination_id - represents the id of the Globus endpoint or collection and path for the left hand side of the page.

-destination_path - represents the path of the endpoint for the right hand side of the page.
+destination_path - represents the path of the Globus endpoint or collection for the right hand side of the page.

-Endpoints which are specified on the URL in this fashion will require activation if they are not already activated by the user.
-You can determine the parameters and link by setting the desired endpoint(s) on the transfer page and selecting "get link" from the function menu.
+Globus endpoints or collections which are specified on the URL in this fashion will require activation if they are not already activated by the user.
+You can determine the parameters and link by setting the desired Globus endpoint(s) or collection(s) on the File Manager page and selecting "get link" from the function menu.

-For a specific endpoint, go to https://www.globus.org/app/endpoints/<uuid>/activate.
-To see all endpoints that the user has credentials that are being used for active transfers and about to expire, go to https://www.globus.org/app/endpoints?reactivatable=1&scope=in-use.
+For a specific GCSv4 endpoint, bring the endpoint up in the File Manager.
+If you do not have a current activation on the GCSv4 endpoint selected, you will be prompted to activate on it.
+To see all GCSv4 endpoints that the user has credentials that are being used for active transfers and about to expire, go to https://app.globus.org/collections?reactivatable=1&scope=in-use.